 In the middle of the Egea sea, there is Milos, a pleasant discovery a little bit savage and romantic.
 It is a very small Greek island but with a lot of potentials and fortunately still quite wild and little exploited by tourists.
 Milos is the southwesternmost island in the Cyclades group, famous for the statue of Aphrodite (the “Venus de Milo”, now in the Louvre) and also for statues of the Greek god Asclepius (now in the British Museum).
 Breathtaking landscapes and the wildest beaches that you will not see very easily anywhere else.

 HOW TO GET THERE:

 Getting to Milos from Athens is very easy and fast, it is possible to do it through local low-cost airlines, but watch out because it is not said that they operate every day, or by ferry.
-The cost is quite similar especially if you choose that takes no more than three hours and makes a few stops.
+The cost is quite similar especially if you choose one that takes no more than three hours and makes a few stops.

 I have chosen the ferry (I hate planes) with the company Seajets, for a cost of € 57 and no more than 3 hours of travel.
 The flight would last 40 minutes for a price of 80 € per person, including the cost of the metro/train from the center of Athens to the airport which is 10 € per person.

 Milos does not have many secrets when you arrive, the rental companies are all in front of the port and it is very easy to locate them.

 If you came from Mykonos or other Greek islands, the price will be 90€ approx per person with Seajets, check prices/availability.
 As for the Seajets company, I would advise against it for a few reasons.
 Tickets must be collected before departure in a Seajets agency (Athens seaport), which complicates it a bit more for a timetable theme.
 If the ferry delays more than 2hours you can ask the 50% refund of the ticket.
 (If you want to know more ask me).

 HOW TO MOVE TO MILOS: